QuickLogic-Corp/qorc-sdk/qf_apps/qf_fpgauart_app/README.md

 Setup
 -----

 Build the project using the Makefile located in the folder qorc-sdk/qf_apps/qf_fpgauart_app.
 Load the binary to the Quickfeather board.
 Connect one UART cable to the Quickfeather board HEADER_TX and HEADER_RX headers and another UART cable to the FPGA UART configured pins.
 The table below gives the default assignment.
 These can be changed by updating the quickfeather.pcf file in the FPGA UART gateware project.
+The CLI (command line interface) attached to the first UART terminal may be used to send and receive data from the FPGA-UART terminal

 UART | Quickfeather pad# | Quickfeather IO# | Quickfeather Header |
 ---- | ------------      | ---------------- | ------------------- |